2000 Atlantic hurricane season: Tropical Storm Beryl

 A tropical wave emerged from the coast of Africa with a closed circulation on August 3.
 The system split, with the northern portion developing into Hurricane Alberto, while the southern portion of the wave continued westward.
 Minimal deep convection persisted until the wave reached the Yucatán Peninsula on August 12.
 After emerging into the Gulf of Mexico on the following day, satellite imagery and a reconnaissance aircraft flight indicated that the system developed into Tropical Depression Five at 1800 UTC.
 Early on August 13, the depression intensified into Tropical Storm Beryl.
 Despite predictions for Beryl to reach hurricane status, it remained disorganized and peaked as a 50 mph tropical storm.
+By 07:00 UTC on August 15, Beryl made landfall about 35 mi north of La Pesca, Tamaulipas, in northeastern Mexico, with winds of 50 mph.
+Beryl quickly weakened inland, and was downgraded to a tropical depression five hours after moving inland.
+Shortly thereafter, Beryl dissipated while centered near Monterrey.